lairtech/lair.lang/README.md

 So now we have the possibility to extract the relevant text for our parser with the `Capture` patterns.
 But they are still just strings so let's add another pattern `Transform` that holds a pattern and a transformation function.
 The match function for the transform pattern just matches the pattern and if it matches and also have a capture it will apply the transformation function to the capture.

-We can now rewrite our `booleanPattern = "true" + "false"` to a pattern that capture the true/false and then transform it into a Boolean value with the following pattern `booleanPattern = c("true" + "false") / m -> m == "true"` and reduce the `parseExp` function just to a call to match function and return the capture if there is a match otherwise we return nothing.
+We can now rewrite our `booleanPattern = "true" + "false"` to a pattern that capture the true/false and then transform it into a Boolean value with the following pattern `booleanPattern = c("true" + "false") / m -> m == "true"` and reduce the `parse` function just to a call to match function and return the capture if there is a match otherwise we return nothing.

 PEG DSL grammar for the language up so far:
 ```julia